irkgreen/beltprox/README.md

 -http://diveintohtml5.info/storage.html

 Staged:

-Essential:
 -change to lighter grey
--test on high volume
 -why are blank dupes being created (ver 1.019)

+Essential:
+need to find a way to edit top combobox item if it is already selected -test on high volume
 -date not showing in access
 -end date not saving to CSV